 DOD requests funding for CYBERCOM in budget justification documents associated with multiple Defense-Wide accounts: Operations and Maintenance (O&M); Procurement; and Research, Development, Test, and Evaluation (RDT&E).
 The Department of the Army serves as the Combatant Command Support Agent for CYBERCOM, providing the command logistical and administrative support.
 Congress in Section 1507 of P.L.
 117-81 assigned certain budget responsibilities to the CYBERCOM commander.
 Since FY2024, DOD has requested headquarters funding as part of a line item for the command within the O&M, Defense-Wide account (rather than in the Army's O&M account).
 In FY2025, Congress provided CYBERCOM $1.6 billion for O&M, $109.7 million for procurement, and $1.0 billion for RDT&E.

-In his 2025 posture statement to the Senate Armed Services Committee (SASC), Acting Commander of CYBERCOM, Army Lieutenant General William Hartman, described some areas of strategic concern for CYBERCOM as
+In his 2025 posture statement to the Senate Armed Services Committee (SASC), Acting Commander of CYBERCOM, Army Lieutenant General William Hartman, described some areas of strategic concern for CYBERCOM as:

 In 2022, Congress increased its oversight of the relationship between CYBERCOM and NSA, in Section 1556 of P.L.
 117-263, by directing the SECDEF to provide the congressional defense committees with an annual briefing on the command relationship and operations of CYBERCOM and NSA.

-Congress could consider whether or not to direct an independent study conducted outside of the auspices of DOD/ODNI on the effectiveness and potential efficiencies presented by the leadership and operations of CYBERCOM and NSA, co-located at Fort Meade.
+Congress could consider whether or not to direct an independent study conducted outside of the auspices of DOD/DNI on the effectiveness and potential efficiencies presented by the leadership and operations of CYBERCOM and NSA, co-located at Fort Meade.
 Congress could also consider the role of civilian leadership and oversight of NSA.

 In his April 9, 2025, testimony to the SASC Subcommittee on Cybersecurity, Lieutenant General Hartman outlined several initiatives central to the modernization of CYBERCOM and maintenance of a credible cyber deterrent.
 Congress may choose to consider: